Subarjox/BLU-Mobile/README.md

-# blu_final
+# BLU - Mobile

-A new Flutter project.
+A Flutter project to monitor the quality of your drink water, this application reads the value data that stored by BLU device.